duccm94/portfolio/.github/instructions/general-coding.instructions.md

 - Comment functions, composables and complex logic
 - Use descriptive names for variables, functions and classes
 - Follow the DRY (Don't Repeat Yourself) principle
+- Only install new packages if really necessary

 ## Naming Conventions
 - Use PascalCase for components, interfaces, and type aliases